AshishYesale7/Calander-Ai/src/updates-catalog.md

 ## 3. Bug Fixes & Refinements

 ### 3.1.
-Calendar & Timeline Bug Fixes
+Planner Stability Fixes

+- **Drag-and-Drop Logic**: Resolved a critical issue where drag-and-drop operations were not being correctly handled in the Day View, making events unmovable.
+- **Missing Drag Previews**: Fixed a bug where the "ghost" preview was not appearing when dragging items from the sidebar onto the planner.
+- **Planner Crash (AlertDialogTrigger)**: Corrected a runtime error caused by a missing `AlertDialogTrigger` import in `PlannerDayView.tsx`, which prevented the delete confirmation dialog from working.
+- **Planner Crash (onDragOver)**: Fixed a crash in the Weekly View by correctly passing the `onDragOver` prop, which was previously named incorrectly.

+### 3.2.
+General Stability

 - **Event Positioning:** Corrected a critical bug where timed events in the weekly view were not being placed in their correct hourly slots.
-- **Layout & Scrolling:** Fixed issues in the weekly planner where the all-day events section was collapsed and vertical scrolling was disabled.
-- **Runtime Errors:** Resolved multiple `isSameDay is not defined` and `isToday is not defined` errors by correcting the import statements in `DayTimetableView.tsx`, preventing component crashes.

-### 3.2.
-User Search Functionality

-- **Definitive Fix:** A dedicated `searchableIndex` field was added to user profiles in Firestore to enable efficient, case-insensitive searching via the command palette.
+- **User Search Functionality:** A dedicated `searchableIndex` field was added to user profiles in Firestore to enable efficient, case-insensitive searching via the command palette.

-### 3.3.
-Plugin System Fixes

-- **Layout & Import Errors:** Fixed a bug causing the Contribution Graph to be missing from the Codefolio dashboard and resolved an import error for the `usePlugin` hook.
-- **Placeholder Correction:** Corrected a bug where uninstalled plugins incorrectly displayed the Bookshelf UI, now showing a generic "Under Construction" placeholder.
+- **Plugin System Fixes:** Fixed layout and import errors related to the Codefolio Ally plugin and corrected a bug with placeholder UIs for uninstalled plugins.